blmayer/gopip/README.md

 This service is configured to quit after each request, for isolation needs, so using `--restart=always` is convenient.
-Make sure to properly pass the correct AWS credentials on the run part.

 For best results I recommend using a serverless/container orchestration platform, here I used Google Cloud Run.